-A dam and pump around was built prior to any disturbance within the 10' stream buffer.
+There was no flow in S-B38 so a dam and temporary flume was used for this crossing.
 A ditch dewatering system was set up and was used as needed throughout the stream crossing.
-A flume pipe will be used for overnights and weekends.

-Stream S-B37 is in close proximity to multiple other resource crossings.
+Stream S- B38 is in close proximity to multiple other resource crossings.
 The overlapping buffer areas that intertwine the stream channels and wetland boundaries caused traditional trench breaker placement and the immediate restoration of the buffer zone to be impractical.

-Expanded notes for question 9: Bentonite trench breakers were built 46' from the coming in side (CIS) and at 29' from the going away side (GAS) of the ordinary high water marks.
+Expanded notes for question 9: Bentonite trench breakers were built at 64' from the coming in side (CIS) and at 28' from the going away side (GAS) ordinary high water marks.
 The onsite civil survey crew verified the trench breaker locations.